systemsguide/systemsguide.github.io/docs/challenges.md

 Outside of basic non-acceptance or misunderstandings of the nature of plurality, the most widespread root of sysphobia is _singlet-normativity_ - the idea that singlethood is a privileged default expected of everyone.
 Because wider society is not exposed to plurality, deviations from singlet behaviours and experiences can lead to rejection, distress, and danger.

-Though a lens where singlethood is the only "normal", plurality is unacceptably complex and must be a fabricated delusion, the privacy of a system is irrelevant compared to keeping others aware of the abnormality, and the needs and desires of a system can be dismissed in pursuit of restoring that normalcy through medical intervention.
+Through a lens where singlethood is the only "normal", plurality is unacceptably complex and must be a fabricated delusion, the privacy of a system is irrelevant compared to keeping others aware of abnormalities, and the needs and desires of a system can be dismissed in pursuit of restoring normalcy via medical intervention.

+In this rejection of diversity, limited definitions of plurality emerge.
+When utilized, these may leave one system objectified as "fun costumes" and another deprived of systemhood in being seen a “purely individuals” – and without a widespread diverse definition, questioning systems are left wondering if they can call themselves plural at all.

-This creates a pressure to be "normal enough" that affects systems far beyond the point of self-acceptance.
+This creates a pressure to be "normal enough" that affects systems far beyond self-acceptance.
 Whenever a system _un-represses_ (or "gains") a new headmate, they're challenged with the question - how many headmates can a system have without becoming unacceptable?
-Faced with normative pressure, "a System of 2/3/4" feels more believable and acceptable than "a System of 40" - even when both systems comfortably understand themselves.
+Faced with normative pressure, "a System of 4" feels more believable/acceptable than "a System of 40" - even when both systems are comfortable.
-It's not just numbers either - whenever a plural experience doesn't line up with the simplest, most widely propagated analogies, it instills this fear.
+Whenever a plural experience doesn't line up with the simplest, most common analogies, it can feel like a risk.

-Through this rejection of plural diversity, restrictive definitions of plurality emerge.
-Singlets with these limited understandings can easily leave one system feeling objectified (treated as "fun costumes"), and another unable to express their systemhood (treated as purely individuals).
-And of course, without a widely propagated diverse definition, questioning systems are left wondering if they can call themselves plural at all.

-Imposter syndrome, and the feeling that you might be being plural _wrong_, is pervasive.
+Impostor syndrome, and the feeling that you might be being plural _wrong_, is pervasive -  though some turn this fear on others instead.
-However, this struggle is not purely internal - many systems turn that fear of abnormality towards others, choosing their own imposters to exclude instead.

 ### Sysmedicalism